 While different studies show that the value placed on benefits and perks grows, salary remains a fundamental motivator for choosing one job over another.
 Feeling underpaid for what you do and not seeing a promotion may indicate that you should start looking for a new workplace.

 Example: I am very passionate about my work and strive for perfection.
 Salary is not my fundamental reason for working.
-However, the latest salary cut-offs left me no choice but to leave for a company where I can excel and feel valued in equal measure.
+However, the latest salary cut-offs left me no choice but to leave for a company where I can excel and feel valued, as I believe I earned it.

 Initially, every job is an exciting opportunity to prove your abilities and expertise.
 Yet, as time passes, you may want to learn more and grow.
-If your current employer doesn't provide sufficient opportunities to build new skills and develop, you may start looking for a company that does.
+If your current employer doesn't provide sufficient opportunities to build new skills and develop, you may start looking for a company that does through various job searching sites.

 Example: I am ambitious, consistently learning, and evolving.
 However, my current employer doesn’t provide growth opportunities in my area of expertise, and I’ve reached a point in my career where I can complete my tasks while sleeping.
 Because of this lack of challenges and growth opportunities, I am looking for a role in a company that invests in its people and their development.